SU Planning Resources

 If volunteer is with Troop/Group, training records should be kept until they leave troop/group or are accurately reflected on the Volunteer Network |

-The Service Unit Coordinator – HR or SU designee (sometimes the Finance Coordinator) typically will supply troop bank authorization letters for new troops just forming and needing to open an account or for existing troops that are either changing signers on an account or closing an account at one bank to open a new account at a new bank location.
+The Service Unit Membership Lead or SU designee (sometimes the Finance Coordinator, New Leader Liaison, or Operations Lead) typically will supply troop bank authorization letters for new troops just forming and needing to open an account or for existing troops that are either changing signers on an account or closing an account at one bank to open a new account at a new bank location.
 (Both these types of letters are often referred to as “bank letters.”)
-The Volunteer Specialist can supply a few bank letters at a time.
-The bank letter for new and existing GSOC Troop accounts is signed by a GSOC designated staff member.
+The Volunteer Manager – Troop Support can supply a few bank letters at a time.
+The bank letter for new and existing GSOC Troop accounts is signed by a GSOC-designated staff member.
 These are pre-signed letters, so anyone with access to them needs to take caution and store them in a safe place.

 The Service Unit designee will complete the information on the bank letter before authorizing the Troop Leader to open a bank account (or whenever there is a change on an account).